ds300/derivablejs/README.md

 You may be wondering how these benefits are achieved.
 The answer is simple: mark-and-sweep.
 Yes, [just like your trusty Garbage Collectors](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Basic_algorithm) have been doing since the dawn of Lisp.
 It is actually more like mark-*react*-sweep, and it brings a couple of performance hits over streams, channels, and callback chains:

-- When an atom is changed, its entire derivation graph is traversed and 'marked'.
+* When an atom is changed, its entire derivation graph is traversed and 'marked'.
 All active dependent reactions are then gently prodded and told to decide whether they need to re-run themselves.
 This amounts to an additional whole-graph traversal in the worst case.
 The worst case also happens to be the common case :(
-- The sweep phase involves yet another probably-whole-graph traversal.
+* The sweep phase involves yet another probably-whole-graph traversal.

-So really each time an atom is changed, its entire derivation graph is likely to be traversed 3 times\*.
-I would argue that this is negligible for most UI-ish use cases, but if you're doing something *seriously heavy* then perhaps Havelock isn't the best choice.
-Although I've got a [fairly promising idea](#future-work) regarding how to fix this after v1.0.0 drops.
+So really each time an atom is changed, its entire derivation graph is likely to be traversed 3 times.
+I would argue that this is negligible for most UI-ish use cases.
+The traversal is really simple stuff: following pointers and doing numeric assignments/comparisons.
+Computers are stupidly good at that kind of thing.
+But if you're doing something *intense* then perhaps Havelock isn't the best choice and you should pick something with eager evaluation.
+Be appraised, however, that I've got a [fairly promising idea](#future-work) regarding how to reduce the traversal overhead after v1.0.0 drops.

 *Side note: during transactions only the mark phase occurs.
 And if an atom is changed more than once during a single transaction, only the bits of the derivation graph that get dereferenced between changes are re-marked.*

-\* Just to be clear: this traversal is orthogonal to the actual execution of derivation functions.

 ### Comparison with Previous Work